kkhan01/just-another-gosh-darn-search-engine/README.md

 1. Navigate to the root folder of our project in the terminal
 2. Enter the command `python run.py` (assuming you have all the prerequisites already installed).
 3. In your web browser, navigate to the `localhost:5000` url.
-4. In the search query input, input your desired search query.
+4. In the search query input, input your desired seaitrch query.
 5. Select your desired search destination from the search destination input.
 6. Click search!
 7. ???
 8. Profit

+## Components:

 #### Dependencies: